drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 # Electrical Design, Analog
 The datasheet for the TCD1304 can be found here  https://toshiba.semicon-storage.com/us/semiconductor/product/linear-image-sensors/detail.TCD1304DG.html.
 The following table is found on page 4.
-We see that $V_{SAT}$ the saturation output volage runs from 450mV to 600mV, $V_{MDK}$ the dark signal is 2mV, thus a dynamic range of 300 (for a given integration integral), $V_{OS}$ the DC output signal is typically 2.5V but can be from 1.5V to 3.5V, and $Z_O$ the output impedance is typically 500 ohms but can be 1K.
+We see that $V_{SAT}$ the saturation output volage runs from 450mV to 600mV, $V_{MDK}$ the dark signal is 2mV, thus a dynamic range of 300 (for a 10ms integration integral), $V_{OS}$ the DC output signal is typically 2.5V but can be from 1.5V to 3.5V, and $Z_O$ the output impedance is typically 500 ohms but can be 1K.
 So, that is a lot of variation that we need to account for in our design.

 ![TCD1304-optical-electrical](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/7c0a2a66-d456-45e5-9f44-d4f6856260c5)